-- An Individual Healthcare Plan will be written; - Pupils diagnosed with Type 1 diabetes and who have been prescribed insulin will be supported by staff. - Pupils are allowed to use mobile phones or other devices to monitor their condition as required; - A suitable private place will be provided for pupils to carry out blood tests and administer doses, e.g. Medical Room; - Pupils will not be prevented from eating drinking or taking toilet breaks whenever they need to in order to manage their medical condition effectively. - If a pupil has a hypo, they will not be left alone; a fast acting sugar, such as glucose tablets, a glucose rich gel, or a sugary drink will be given immediately. - Once the pupil has recovered, slower acting starchy food, such as a sandwich or biscuits, will be given. - Trained staff are able to administer a glucagon injection.
+- An Individual Healthcare Plan will be written; - Pupils diagnosed with Type 1 diabetes and who have been prescribed insulin will be supported by staff. - Pupils are allowed to use mobile phones or other devices to monitor their condition as required; - A suitable private place will be provided for pupils to carry out blood tests and administer doses, e.g. Medical Room; - Pupils will not be prevented from eating drinking or taking toilet breaks whenever they need to in order to manage their medical condition effectively. - If a pupil has a hypo, they will not be left alone; a fast acting sugar, such as glucose tablets, a glucose rich gel, or a sugary drink will be given immediately. - Once the pupil has recovered, slower acting starchy food, such as a sandwich or biscuits, will be given. - A red 'Diabetic Emergency Bag' is hanging in the Thorp Office containing dextrose tablets and glucagel and guidance.
+A red 'Diabetic Emergency Bag' is sent on trips as appropriate. - If a glucagon injection has been prescribed for a pupil and supplied to the school, appropriate training will be given to relevant staff.